-The power inverter is a key piece of solar equipment and unlike solar panels, which are intuitive to understand (i.e. they soak up the sun), inverters can often sound like they will require a trip back to high school physics class.
+A power inverter is a key piece of solar equipment and unlike solar panels, which are intuitive to understand, inverters make it sound like you need to make a trip back to high school physics class.
 Understanding how a power inverter works requires putting meaning into the words “power” and “inverter.”

 Generally speaking, the point of a solar panel is to create electricity through the renewable, limitless energy of the sun.
 That’s the “power.”
 But how do you get the power from the solar panel to your appliances?

-The inverter is wrongly named.
-In practice, it’s more of a convertor, as its primary function is to “convert” battery power into AC current.
-Still confused?
-We’ll get there.
-If have any familiarity with car batteries, the inverter won’t be intimidating in the end.
+An inverter.
+Its primary function is to “convert” battery power into AC current.
+If you have any familiarity with car batteries, an inverter won’t be intimidating in the end.

 Your battery, whether it is a marine battery, car battery or one designed for your solar system, will give you energy via a DC (direct) current, but this current isn’t useful for household appliances.
 It needs to be converted for the type of current we use: AC (alternating current).

 Some inverters come with battery chargers , which is a helpful feature for anyone who also has access to shore power.
 If you’re connected to the grid, you’ll be able to charge your batteries simply with your inverter charger.

 Power inverters include a switch that will automatically transfer (really, convert) the DC power from the battery into usable AC current.
 After the battery cables create the connection between the battery and power inverter, the “on” switch will make the power transfer happen.

 To connect an inverter to a battery, you simply use battery cables and connect with the positive (red) and negative (black) terminals on the inverter.
 The cables screw in easy so they stay snugly in place.

 What are the different types of solar inverters?